Wes Streeting has resigned from Keir Starmer's Cabinet. Getty Images

 On immigration, he has expressed unease about aggressive crackdowns on visas and asylum seekers, arguing that Labour risks alienating younger and metropolitan voters.
 He balances strong support for Labour Friends of Israel with criticism of illegal Israeli settlements and support for measures addressing Islamophobia.

-Aside from a wafer-thin majority of 528 votes in the London constituency of Ilford North, he has other vulnerabilities.
-He publicly defended disgraced Labour politician Peter Mandelson over his past association with Jeffrey Epstein, and potentially damaging phone messages exchanged with the former ambassador to Washington will soon be published.
+Aside from his wafer-thin majority of 528 in his London constituency seat, Ilford North, he has other vulnerabilities.
+He publicly defended disgraced Labour influencer Peter Mandelson over his past association with Jeffrey Epstein, and potentially damaging phone messages with the former ambassador to Washington will soon be published.

 Mr Streeting would enter the race without a huge amount of support from the left wing of the party.

-He is a practising Christian who lives in east London with his long-term partner, Joe Dancey, and is also known for his karaoke renditions of Robbie Williams songs at Labour conferences.
+A practising Christian who lives in east London with his long-term partner Joe Dancey, he is also known for his karaoke renditions of Robbie Williams songs at Labour conferences.
 Having survived kidney cancer in 2021, he often speaks with unusual candour about mortality and ambition.

-Ultimately, it will be down to Labour members who, in a likely post-Starmer future, will want someone who might have flaws but who has a deeply personal story of working-class survival and success.
+Ultimately it will be down to Labour members who in a likely post-Starmer future want someone who might have flaws but has a deeply personal story of working-class survival and success.

-Interviewed in 2023 after releasing a memoir about his colourful family, Mr Streeting did not hide his hope of following in the footsteps of previous Labour prime ministers.
+Interviewed in 2023 after releasing a memoir about his colourful family, Mr Streeting did not hold back on his hope to follow in the footsteps of previous Labour prime ministers.

-When asked whether he dreamed of being leader, he said he had a lot to prove first.
+When asked whether he dreamt of being leader, he said he had a lot to prove first.

 “If I can take the NHS from the worst crisis in its history and make it fit for the future, and that’s all I ever achieve in politics, I’ll retire feeling very proud of that.
 And if my place in the history books is akin to [architect of the NHS] Nye Bevan’s, I’d be more than happy.”